 And not to wonder at this, for if he who is Satan resembles an Angel of light, it is not a great matter if also his Ministers imitate Ministers of righteousness, those whose end will be like their works.
 2Corinthians 11:14-15 (The Holy Peshitta Bible)

 The preceding verses in 2Corinthians 14 reference false apostles, those deceitful, treacherous workers who are not apostles.
-Having ulterior motives (such as profiteering, showboating, grandstanding, etc), they step in to harvest previously sowed and watered seed.
+Having ulterior motives they step in to harvest previously sowed and watered seed.
 They present themselves as ministers of the Gospel of Christ, with all the credentials that gullible sheep love to applaud when, in TRUTH they are ravenous wolves.

 These liken themselves to the apostles of the Messiah.
 This should not be surprising as Satan likens himself to an angel.
 He is not an angel!
-He just makes himself out to look like (resemble) one.
+He just makes himself out to resemble one.

-Who is the Creator… of ALL things?
+But where, you may ask, did Satan come from?
+To answer that question one need only answer these two questions: Who is the Creator… of all things?
 Do you believe God, or not?

 In the origin The Word had been existing and That Word had been existing with God and That Word was himself God.
 This One himself was at the origin with God.
 Everything was in his hand, and without him not even one thing existed of the things that existed.
 John 1:1-3 (The Holy Peshitta Bible)